 Be aware that Trenitalia recently changed its policy on tickets.
 No matter what ticket you buy, it is valid only 4 hours after it is validated and must be used on the day it is issued for.
 What that means is that you cannot stockpile tickets and use them when you like.
 I used to buy a stack of tickets for traveling in between Cinque Terre towns and use them as I needed them, but now I have to buy my tickets for the specific day I intend to use them.

 What is Italo?

 Ferrovia dello Stato was the only game in town for many years.
 About 5 years ago, a new train service was introduced as a competitor, Italotreno.
 It is privatized, owned in part by Ferrari, and runs on a model similar to Ryanair.
 The earlier you book a ticket, the cheaper it is.
 There are multiple classes and features that you can pay for, like wifi and movie access.
-They operate mainly online and attract a younger crowd because of it, although they have recently opened offices and put ticket kiosks at major stations.
+They operate mainly online and attract a younger crowd because of it, although they have offices and put ticket kiosks in at major stations.

 Italo does not cover the whole of Italy, it only connects major cities.
 If you’re going from, say, Orvieto to Perugia, they don’t have any service at all.
 It occasionally goes to secondary train stations, like Rome’s Tiburtina station, which can be confusing.